 Humans, on the other hand, have all these disadvantages when we compare them to machines.
 They forget.
 Then they get bored.
 And they have biases.
 They’re definitely very, very slow.
 But they are very adaptive.
 And they understand context in a way that is very hard to teach machines.
 They can look at new problems and they can figure out new ways to solve them without prior knowledge, sometimes without prior experience, without prior examples, of the same problem.
 And that’s a whole realm where the machines just cannot do very well.

-Q2: So, what is the role of machines in fraud prevention?
+Q2: So, what is the role of machines in friendly fraud prevention?

 A: Fraud presents, basically, a competition between intelligent humans, the fraudsters, and other intelligent humans — the humans that have developed and devised algorithms or are using machine learning.
 Then they see if they can outwit each other.